 Rather than using a model for our sample fittings, Donna herself is the fit model.
 This ensures our designs are not just flattering on a traditional size 2 model, but work on a shape and size that is representative of our customers.
 Barb truly is a genius—she knows exactly how we like our designs to look and fit and always brings added value to our original sketches.
 Getting to see our designs come to life is better than Christmas!

-After all the designs have been approved and final samples are made in our custom milled fabrics, it’s time to plan the photoshoot for our lookbook, a catalog that shows every garment in the collection.
-Twice a year we hire a photographer, models, makeup artist and stylist for a 3-4 day photoshoot.
-The whole team gets to see all their hard work come to life and it’s an absolute blast.
+After all the designs have been approved and final samples are made in our custom milled fabrics, it’s time to plan the photoshoot for our lookbook, an online catalog that shows every garment in the collection.
+Our team has recently changed our models to everyday women who aren't necessarily in the modelling industry—for our website and on social media.
+This means our customers can see Miik clothes on a greater variety of body—so even when you're shopping online, you get a good idea of what the style will look like on you!
+The team gets to see all their hard work come to life and it’s an absolute blast.

-After the shoot, Donna chooses the best photos and she and the team set to work retouching, writing product descriptions and laying out the lookbook.
-The final lookbooks are sent to our sales reps so they can begin selling the collection to our retailers.
-We also use these photos for the product pages on our website.
+After the photoshoots, Donna chooses the best photos and she and the team set to work retouching, writing product descriptions and laying out the collection.
 It's very important to us that the images accurately represent each garment's fit and colour, so we spend a lot of time making sure we get it right.
-We have also started using photos of community models—everyday women who aren't in the modelling industry—for our website and on social media, so our customers can see our clothes on a greater variety of body types.

 After most of our retailers submit their orders, we begin ordering fabric and finalizing and grading the patterns.
 This starts 5 to 6 months before the collection is released.
 We work locally with two fabric mills, a dye house, and six sewing manufacturers.
 Since we produce locally, we are able to oversee all areas of production.
 We regularly visit the following: